BetterMuSeek

 American Original ’50s Stratocaster

-The neck is constructed from maple and features a “Soft V” profile, ideal for both chording and single-note runs.
+The neck is constructed from maple and features a “Soft V” profile, which is ideal for chording and single-note runs.
 With its trio of vintage-style single-coil pickups, this Strat delivers a rich, well-rounded sound that can cover any genre.
 The body style is complemented by vintage-inspired hardware, including a synchronized tremolo bridge and classic tuners.

 It’s an all-American masterpiece that pays homage to its ’50s origins while offering contemporary playability.